mephistolist/godev/README.md

 Ponder making WinSync part of the rest of the code.<br>
 Polish README.<br>
-Debate if escaping the commands.txt file is worth it.<br> Lock down -f to only use files ending in .txt
+Debate if escaping the commands.txt file is worth it.<br>